Blog Home » DIY projects » How to install a smart thermostat

 Step 1: Turn off the breakers.
 This is a really important step for your safety.
 If in doubt, it’s safer to turn off the power to everything.
 You can always contact an HVAC professional for help with this if you’re unsure.

-Step 2: Take the faceplate off the thermostat.
+Step 2: Remove the faceplate from your currently installed thermostat.

 Step 3: Snap a photo of the wires on the wall.
 When it’s time to reconnect the wires to your new thermostat, you can refer back to the picture.
 Most manufacturers also offer wiring help on their websites.